 All working parts are immersed in oil.
 An oil gun nipple is provided in the centre of the box to replenish the oil, and a nipple on the pinion housing enables the upper end of the pinion shaft to be lubricated.
-(See page J.2.)

 Felt bushes are fitted to the steering column.
-(See illustration on page J.2.)
 These are impregnated with oil and graphite, and no lubrication should be necessary, but if, after long periods, a dry squeak develops, this may be cured by a small application of oil.